Curious about milk paint? This helpful guide will share all about milk paint, including what it is and how to use it with a project sample!

 Milk Paint by Fusion is manufactured by Homestead House who also manufactures their own brand of milk paint.
 Find all their milk paint HERE.

-It consists of 25+ colours, made from the purest of ingredients using no chalky fillers, and is non-toxic and 100% VOC free.
+It consists of 25+ colours, made from the purest of ingredients using no chalky fillers.

 But the real beauty of today’s milk paint is the formula.
 The ingredients are SO refined they mix instantly and smoothly, leaving no clumping, while offering a super smooth and durable finish for today’s DIY projects.